un4v5s/custom-dawn-pre-order-public/README.md

 > **Note**
 > There is no function to automatically add the "Pre-Order" tag to orders that include pre-order items.
 > Tagging orders requires the use of a custom app or Shopify Flow.
-> We may develop custom apps in the future, including the line item property points above.
+> I may develop custom apps in the future, including the line item property points above.

 ### About verifying products in the cart